orbeon/orbeon-forms-doc/XForms:-Validation.md

     - with `xf:bind/@constraint` or `xf:constraint`
     - are checked *only* if the control's data type is valid

-This order means that if a field is required but empty, the error message associated with this condition will show first, even if other error validation also fails.
-In the past,

 ## Extensions

 ### Multiple constraints and alerts